ArpanSriv/ica/readme.md

     *  **Frontend**

-       This app uses Material Design Bootstrap Library and Material Icons Libraries to make up the front-end.
+       This app uses Material Design Bootstrap Library and Material Icons Libraries to follow the Material Design Guidelines.

 * ### About